ysndr/MSc-Thesis/chapter/evaluation.md

 It is explained in great detail in [@sec:linearization].
 The first figure shows a peak number of traces for completion events between $0$ to $1$ linearization items as well as local maxima around a linearization size of $20$ to $30$ and sustained usage of completion requests in files of $90-400$ items.
 Similar to the completion requests (but well outnumbered in total counts), other methods were used mainly in the range between $200$ and $400$ linearization items.
-A visualization of the Empirical Cumulative Distribution Function (ECFD) ([@fig:ecdf-distribution-by-lin-size] corroborates these findings.
+A visualization of the Empirical Cumulative Distribution Function (ECFD) [@fig:ecdf-distribution-by-lin-size] corroborates these findings.
 Moreover, it shows an additional hike of Jump-to-Definition and Find-References calls at on files with around 1500 linearization items.
 The findings for linearization based methods line up with those depicting linearization events (identified as `textDocument/didOpen`).
-An initial peak referring to rather small input files between $300$ and $400$ bytes in size is followed by a sustained usage of the NLS on files with $2$ to $6$ kiloBytes of content topped with a final application on $35$ kiloByte large data.
+An initial peak referring to rather small input files between $300$ and $400$ bytes in size is followed by a sustained usage of the NLS on files with $2$ to $6$ kilobytes of content topped with a final application on $35$ kilobyte large data.

 #### Big Picture Latencies

 ![Statistical runtime of different LSP methods](log_analysis/figures/boxplot-latencies.svg){#fig:boxplot-latencies width=\textwidth}

 Comparing the runtime of the individual methods alone in [@fig:boxplot-latencies], reveals three key findings.
-First, all linearization based methods exhibit a sub-millisecond latency in at least $95%$ of all invocations and median response times fo less than $100µs$
+First, all linearization based methods exhibit a sub-millisecond latency in at least $95%$ of all invocations and median response times of less than $100µs$
 However, maximum latencies of completion invocations reached tens of milliseconds and in one recorded case about $300ms$.
-Finally, document linearization as associated with the `textDocument/didOpen` method shows a great range with maxima of $1.5 * 10^5µs$ (about $2.5$ minutes) and a generally greater inter quartile range spanning more than tow orders of magnitude.
+Finally, document linearization as associated with the `textDocument/didOpen` method shows a great range with maxima of $1.5 * 10^5µs$ (about $2.5$ minutes) and a generally greater interquartile range spanning more than two orders of magnitude.

 #### Special cases